Who are CGI members?

 Today’s leading companies and nonprofits understand that their employees, stakeholders, and the general public expect great things—not only from the products they produce or the services they provide, but also from the ways in which they work to create value for society.

 CGI is dedicated to helping its member organizations maximize their social impact.
-Because CGI has worked with thousands of organizations since it was founded in 2005, CGI has an unrivaled ability to connect members engaged in similar work through one-on-one introductions, large events, and focused networking opportunities.
-The robust and active CGI community allows members to share best practices, forge partnerships, and leverage resources to effect measurable change.
+The widespread and active CGI community shares best practices, forges partnerships, and leverages resources to effect measurable change.
+Because CGI has worked with thousands of organizations since it was founded in 2005, it has an unrivaled ability to provide advice and guidance and to connect members engaged in similar work through one-on-one introductions, large events, and focused networking opportunities.

 Annual Meeting Attendance